Hwang Jang-yop: Defection

-Hwang, along with his aide Kim Duk-hong, the president of a North Korean trading firm in Beijing, defected on the way back from a February 1997 trip to Tokyo by walking into the South Korean embassy in Beijing by posing as South Korean diplomats and using fake South Korean passports.
+Hwang, along with his aide Kim Duk-hong, the president of a North Korean trading firm in Beijing, defected on returning from a February 1997 trip to Tokyo by walking into the South Korean embassy in Beijing and posing as South Korean diplomats with the use of fake South Korean passports.
 Once their true identities were discovered, Pyongyang immediately threatened retaliation, while Beijing police sealed off the South Korean embassy.
-Three days later, North Korean defector Yi Han-yong, the nephew of Kim Jong-il's mistress Song Hye-rim, was shot outside of his home in South Korea in Bundang, Gyeonggi-do, by unknown assailants widely suspected to be North Korean special forces agents; South Korean Prime Minister Lee Soo-sung described the attack as retaliation for Hwang's defection.
-A few days later, Kim Jong-il was quoted on Radio Pyongyang as saying, "Cowards, leave if you want to.
+Three days later, North Korean defector Yi Han-yong, the nephew of Kim Jong Il's mistress Song Hye-rim, was shot outside of his home in South Korea in Bundang, Gyeonggi Province, by unknown assailants often suspected to be North Korean special forces agents; South Korean Prime Minister Lee Soo-sung described the attack as retaliation for Hwang's defection.
+A few days later, Kim Jong Il was quoted on Radio Pyongyang as saying, "Cowards, leave if you want to.
 We will defend the red flag of revolution to the end", a message seen as marking acceptance of Hwang's defection.

 Chinese authorities eventually permitted Hwang to depart for South Korea via the Philippines several weeks later.
 Considering Hwang's prominent role in the North Korean regime, his defection caused a stir, with The Washington Post saying it was "as if Joseph Goebbels had defected from Nazi Germany".